 A tense day of negotiations between the White House and congressional Republican leaders carried well into Thursday might, but failed to yield a budget deal that would avert a looming government shutdown.

-After a second major meeting at the White House Thursday evening, President Obama said the two sides have made “additional progress” towards narrowing their differences over spending cuts and policy issues, but not enough to close the deal.
+After a second major meeting of the day at the White House, President Obama said the two sides have made “additional progress” towards narrowing their differences over spending cuts and policy issues, but not enough to close the deal.

 “There are still a few issues that are outstanding,” Obama said in the White House press room.
 “They are difficult issues, they are important to both sides and so I’m not yet prepared to express wild optimism.”

 Obama said Democratic and Republican negotiators would continue to work around the clock, and he hoped to have a deal that he could announce by Friday afternoon.
-Meanwhile, Boehner, and Senate Majority Leader Harry Reid, D-Nev., who took part in the White House meeting, issued a joint statement:
+Meanwhile, House Speaker John Boehner, R-Ohio, and Senate Majority Leader Harry Reid, D-Nev., who took part in the White House meeting, issued a joint statement: